Free to explore Salem? The following activities, destinations and diversions are open to the public and are completely free of charge.

 Originally used as a grazing area for Salem residents’ livestock and a training area for the Salem militia, today Salem Common is a favorite spot for jogging, reading, concerts and wedding ceremonies.
 The playground and basketball court provide a place for families to unwind and enjoy some fresh air.

 Salem has wonderful, historic cemeteries, including the Old Burying Point Cemetery on Charter Street, Howard Street Cemetery and the Broad Street Cemetery.
 The Charter Street Burying Point is one of the oldest cemeteries in Massachusetts.
 In it you can see the graves of a Witch Trials judge, a Mayflower passenger, and architect Samuel McIntire.
 Cemeteries are open from dawn until dusk.
-Note: Charter Street Cemetery is undergoing preservation work and may be closed for select periods of time.
-Check PreservingSalem.com for updates.
+Note: For the month of October reservations are required to visit the Charter Street Cemetery and the Charter Street Welcome Center and Gift Shop for the month of October.
+More information can be found HERE

 In addition to the restaurants and arcades (which will lighten your quarter stash), Salem Willows Park has two free beaches, walking trails, and a free summer concert series.
 Good weather brings families from near and far with their picnics to savor the sun, sand, and salt water.
 And, for less than $2 you can feast on one of Salem Lowe’s famous chop suey sandwiches.